URL Inspection Tool

 To view the rendered page:

 - Run a live test on a URL.

 - Click View tested page on the page verdict card to open additional information panels.
 If this option is not available it is typically because the page cannot be reached for the live test.

 - Navigate to the Screenshot tab.

-You can request that an inspected URL be crawled by Google.
+You can request that an inspected URL be indexed by Google.
 Indexing can take up to a week or two; you can check the progress using this tool.

 - Click Request indexing on the inspection result page for the URL.
 If the page passes a quick check to test for immediate indexing errors, it will be submitted to the indexing queue.
 You cannot request indexing if the page is considered to be non-indexable in the live test.